 thinking point(s): what i feel this means for other contemporary artists?

-frankly, i think this is fantastic. now is arguably a better time than any to be an artist. between heightened credibility and exposure through various platforms, it’s becoming feasible to not be a starving artist. while this doesn’t necessarily mean that every artist will be lucky and have their work displayed as the focal point of a brand’s collection, it certainly has opened a new window of opportunity for potential success. these sort of successful partnerships could very easily bring more artists and diversity into fashion as time progresses. i believe that this normative deviation will give birth to new artists lending their works to brands; hopefully proving mutually beneficial, rather than a one-sided affair. of course, before other companies look at Prada and begin to emulate their type of artistic outreaching, they should probably aim to find an artist that will actually be cohesive to the respective designer/brand. i think a large reason for Chemin’s success at Prada is laden in the fact that their marriage is very in-character with Prada’s identity. i could easily see a collaborative venture go south, if it didn’t mesh well. for this reason, i think it is imperative that an artist and their work(s) should not be arbitrary in reference to their commissioner’s brand identity. they should ideally resemble or reflect the ethos and values of a designer/brand. i believe it is all too easy for a designer to find an artist/art they like and sloppily apply it to their garments. the difference of actually commissioning an artist and allowing them some degree of autonomy in the selection of works and a hand in the design of garment(s) would create much more tasteful pairings, (pun intended).
+frankly, i think this is fantastic. now is arguably a better time than any to be an artist. between heightened credibility and exposure through various platforms, it’s becoming feasible to not be a starving artist. while this doesn’t necessarily mean that every artist will be lucky and have their work displayed as the focal point of a brand’s collection, it certainly has opened a new window of opportunity for potential success. these sort of successful partnerships could very easily bring more artists and diversity into fashion as time progresses. i believe that this normative deviation will give birth to new artists lending their works to brands; hopefully proving mutually beneficial, rather than a one-sided affair. of course, before other companies look at Prada and begin to emulate their type of artistic outreaching, they should probably aim to find an artist that will actually be cohesive to the respective designer/brand. i think a large reason for Chemin’s success at Prada is laden in the fact that their marriage is very in-character with Prada’s identity. i could easily see a collaborative venture go south, if it didn’t mesh well. for this reason, i think it is imperative that an artist and their work(s) should not be arbitrary in reference to their commissioner’s brand identity. they should ideally resemble or reflect the ethos and values of a designer/brand. i believe it is all too easy for a designer to find an artist/art they like and haphazardly apply it to their garments. (this isn’t to say that i am dragging Undercover for their Borremans prints, i simply feel that it would make more sense if there were a point to it, besides just spitting the imagery out onto apparel). the difference of actually commissioning an artist and allowing them some degree of autonomy in the selection of works and a hand in the design of garment(s) would create much more tasteful pairings, (pun intended).

 lastly, i find that it is also important to understand whether an organic relationship with an exterior artistic source is actually necessary to drive success within a brand. for example, take both brands: Ffixxed Studios and Pierre-Louis Mascia.
 Ffixxed is a small, multidiscipline label based in Shenzhen.
 They regularly produce artful and unique in-house textile designs which seem to be favorites amongst their fanbase. and for a good reason too, the brand has found a way to project their simple and elegant identity within these textile designs.
 And then the latter, Pierre-Louis Mascia, known for having a heavily art-focused perspective in relation to fashion; viewing most of their works, garments, and collections as extensions of their collages and artwork.
 Each season the brand finds/sources vintage fabrics, produces their own textile designs, etc. and then works to ‘collage’ them onto garments to imbue a distinct blend of antiquity, regality, and beauty into each piece. despite being small brands, i think each label offers a very different and distinct, but equally honest and artistic approach to fashion, as they are creating less from the scope of trend-culture, and more from the spirit of the creative process. in terms of success and brand value, i see this growing as consumers continue to gain appreciation for this artful integration and splicing occurring within contemporary fashion. these examples of brand success could elicit other bigger labels to begin to experiment with unique artistic prints too. either way, whether a brand or designer decides to partner with an outside artistic source, i’m really curious and excited to see some potential future pairings; or at least any past artwork that a designer might choose to dedicate a collection to. as far as i can tell, this trend is probably going to become a staple in fashion, as art’s DNA becomes increasingly intermixed within the prêt-à-porter framework.